rushikesh5555/Technocolab_MiniProject/README.md

 ## Feature Engineering

 Applied the **Label Encoding** on the target column which is Status.
-For bivariate model status column is labeled as
-Closed and acquired: 0
+For the bivariate model status column is labeled as Closed and acquired: 0
 Operating and ipo: 1

-For multivariate model status column is labeled as
+For the multivariate model status column is labeled as
 Closed: 0
-Opearting: 1
+Operating: 1
 Ipo: 2
 Acquired: 3

 #### Creating new features
 1. **Funding_usd_for_1_round**: Calculated by dividing funding_total_usd by total_funding_rounds, providing an insight into the average contribution of each funding round to the company.
-2. **Milestone_diff**: Difference between last milestone and first milestone.
+2. **Milestone_diff**: Difference between the last milestone and the first milestone.

-3. **Funding_year_diff**: Difference between last funding year and first funding year.
+3. **Funding_year_diff**: Difference between the last funding year and the first funding year.

 4. **Age_bucket**: Created and populated the "Age_bucket" column in the DataFrame, allowing for a categorical representation of the "active_days" variable.

-#### Scalling
+#### Scaling
-**MinMax scalling** is used to transform the numerical data in a certain range specially between 0 and 1.
+**MinMax scaling** is used to transform the numerical data in a certain range, especially between 0 and 1.

 #### Feature Selection
 Feature Selection is applied to reduce the input variable to our model by using only relevant data and getting rid of noise in data.